 At this time (August 2018), many unanswered questions remain regarding the application of the 20% QBI deduction rules.
 The federal government has announced that it expects to publish more guidance in the near future.

-While the potential for tax benefit associated with the new 20% deduction rules may be substantial, the existing provisions are complex, and can be ambiguous.
-For assistance, please contact your Clark Nuber professional or Rene Schaefer to determine if your business qualifies for the new 20% QBI deduction and what limitations may apply.
+While the potential for tax benefit associated with the new 20% deduction rules may be substantial, the existing provisions are complex and can be ambiguous, and this article should not be construed as tax advice.
+For assistance, please contact your tax professional or Rene Schaefer to determine if your business qualifies for the new 20% QBI deduction and what limitations may apply.